Solar power for most schools as MOE aims for 2030 carbon-neutral target

 "We will also help students champion sustainability mindset and practices through leadership opportunities so that they can encourage their peers and friends towards more sustainable living."

-MOE will work with partners to widen and enhance the platforms for students to participate in and undertake constructive community projects to care for the environment and promote sustainable living, said Mr Wong.
+MOE will work with partners to widen and enhance the platforms for students to participate in and undertake "meaningful" community projects to care for the environment and promote sustainable living, said Mr Wong.

 The ministry will also work with partners to strengthen students' awareness of future green jobs, he added.